Alfresco/docs-alfresco/content-services/community/develop/repo-ext-points/content-transformers-renditions.md

 the concepts have changed sightly to simplify what the custom transform developer needs to do and understand.

-## Alfresco Transform Service (ATS) Configuration (ENTERPRISE)
+## Alfresco Transform Service (ATS) configuration (Enterprise only)

-To configure a T-Engine as a Remote Transform follow the steps described in [Alfresco Transform Service Docs]({% link transform-service/latest/config/engine.md %}).
+To configure a T-Engine as a Remote Transform follow the steps described in [Alfresco Transform Service documentation]({% link transform-service/latest/config/engine.md %}).